Cinco de Mayo office lunch catering setup with platters of tacos, rice, and beans

 For a May 5 lunch, the order should go in by the third week of April — two weeks out, not one.
 That gives you room to confirm headcount, flag dietary notes, and adjust if someone invites a second team.
 It also gives the caterer room to do the menu properly.

 A taco bar looks good on paper.
-In practice, it's a bottleneck.
+In a smaller office, it's a bottleneck.
 Twenty people line up, the first five build elaborate plates, the rest rush through, and the tortillas are lukewarm by the time the last person is served.

-What works for a Midtown office lunch is a pre-composed format: platters that are ready to eat when they arrive, grouped by type, with minimal assembly on site.
-Guests grab what they want from a central setup and sit down.
-The line stays short, the food stays hot, and people actually sit down and eat.
+For a tighter Midtown office lunch, a pre-composed format is the better call: platters that are ready to eat when they arrive, grouped by type, with minimal assembly on site.
+Guests grab what they want and sit down.
+The line stays short, the food stays hot, and people actually eat.
+Metro's Mini Taco Display and Cinco de Mayo Hors D'oeuvre Display are built this way — birria beef tacos, chicken tinga, carnitas with salsa verde, pork al pastor skewers, jicama enchiladas — all arriving ready to serve.

 "Something Mexican for 20 people" is how office lunches become forgettable.
 The kitchen defaults to the most broadly appealing options, and the menu ends up looking like every other Cinco de Mayo lunch your team has had.